Administrative Staff & Leadership

-Kun-Yang Lin- Artistic Director
+Kun-Yang Lin- Executive Artistic Director

 KUN-YANG LIN is founding Artistic Director of Kun-Yang Lin/Dancers (“KYLD”) & co-founder of KYL/D’s CHI Movement Arts Center in Philadelphia.
 Taiwan-born Lin probes at the limits of national identity, drawing upon Eastern philosophy while expanding the perimeter of Western contemporary dance.
 Lin has won numerous awards in Taiwan and been widely recognized in the U.S. for both his dancing and choreography including, in 2002 by Back Stage, which named him “the year’s most promising choreographer in NYC.”
 Lin has been on the faculty of The Yard on Martha’s Vineyard, H.B.
 Actor’s Studio, Peridance International Dance Center and The Limon Institute and he offers master classes and workshops throughout the U.S. and abroad.
 Currently, Lin is Professor of Dance at Temple University.
 Lin received his MFA from New York University’s Tisch School (on full scholarship) and his BFA from Taiwan National University of the Arts.
 He currently serves as KYL/D's Executive Artistic Director.
 For more information on Kun-Yang Lin, visit his page here

-Katie Moore is a dancer and arts administrator.
+Katie Moore is a dance artist and arts administrator.
 She has attended dance intensives with Burklyn Ballet Theatre, South Carolina Summer Dance Conservatory, LEVY Dance, and T. Lang Dance.
-In summer of 2014 Katie completed Philadanco's summer training program and was a member of Philadanco's second company, Danco2 (D2).
+She also completed Philadanco's summer training program and was a member of Philadanco's second company, Danco2 (D2).
 Katie received her BFA in Dance and minor in business studies from Temple University in 2016.
 At Temple, Katie was elected as the Boyer College of Music and Dance representative for the student board of campus recreation.
 Katie is also the recipient of the Rose Vernick Scholar Award, the Boyer College Alumni Award, and was elected to Who's Who in American Universities and Colleges.
 In 2019, she joined the board of the Boyer College Alumni Association.
 She is currently a member of Emerging Arts Leaders:Philly and has served on grant panels for United Way, The Picasso Project and The Philadelphia Cultural Fund.
 As well, Katie is a graduate of the Arts + Business Council for Greater Philadelphia's CreativeXchange program and was recently elected as the Communications Director of the Founding Board for Pennsylvania Dance Educators Organization (PaDEO), an initiative to create a NDEO state affiliate organization for PA.
 Katie became the Business Development Manager of Kun-Yang Lin/Dancers in 2016 and was promoted to Business Director in August 2018.

-Lingyuan Zhao- Rehearsal Director
+Lingyuan (Maggie) Zhao- Assistant Artistic Director